 Natasha Gauthier Ottawa Citizen

 Respected equally for his historically informed and dramatic approach to early music, by the age of 25 Mr. de Souza had conducted the major Bach oratorio-cycle of the St. Matthew Passion, St. John Passion, Mass in B-Minor, and Christmas Oratorio; he also participated as a conductor and keyboardist in Bach Cantata Cycles at Trinity Wall Street (NYC) and Montreal's Musée des Beaux Arts, often appearing with the Theatre of Early Music in similar repertoire.
 In the 2007-08 season, he inaugurated Hellmuth Wolff’s Op.
-49 chamber organ in Montreal’s Redpath Hall as a soloist in Handel Organ Concertos with McGill’s Baroque Orchestra.
+49 chamber organ in Montréal’s Redpath Hall as a soloist in Handel Organ Concerti with McGill’s Baroque Orchestra.

-Jordan de Souza recently was named one of CBC's Top 30 Classical Musicians Under 30, also serving on the faculty of McGill University from 2011 to 2015.
+Jordan de Souza was named one of CBC's Top 30 Classical Musicians Under 30 in 2015, also serving on the faculty of McGill University from 2011 to 2015.
 He has been a guest coach with l’Atelier lyrique de l’Opéra de Montréal, the Ensemble Studios of the Canadian Opera Company and Houston Grand Opera, and has served as a resident artist of the Banff Centre (Canada) and the Franz-Schubert-Institut (Austria).
 A prize-winning organist, at the age of 19 Mr. de Souza was the youngest to earn the prestigious Fellowship Degree (FRCCO) from the Royal Canadian College of Organists in the history of the institution.
 He continues to concertize as a pianist, harpsichordist, and organist and performances, both as soloist and conductor, have been broadcast regularly on the CBC, BBC, and throughout the European Broadcasting Union.